raspibolt/raspibolt/lightning-terminal.md

 ## Introduction

 Lightning Terminal is developped by the Lighining Labs, the developper of the LND lightning network implementation that we have just installed.
-Lightning Terminal aims at providing additional tools for operators to manage their nodes and their channel balances.
+It aims at providing additional tools for operators to manage their nodes and their channel balances.
 Below is a summary of Lighting Labs features:

 * Visualize your channel balances
 * Run a single daemon (`litd`) that integrates the Loop daemon (`loopd`), the Pool daemon (`poold`) and the Faraday deamon (`faraday`)